earthly/website/blog/_posts/2021-11-11-argocd-kubernetes.md

 internal-links:
  - argocd
  - kubernetes deployment
+excerpt: |
+    Learn how to simplify Kubernetes deployments using ArgoCD, a lightweight tool that reads environment configurations from a Git repository and applies changes to a Kubernetes cluster.
+Discover common use cases and step-by-step instructions for implementing ArgoCD in your project.
 ---
 Kubernetes has simplified the container management process for microservice applications, but developers often face challenges when using this notoriously complex platform to achieve constant software delivery.